Quantum Bayesian Inference in Quasiprobability Representations: Conclusions

 \section{Conclusions}

-By expressing the Petz Recovery map as a decomposition of matrices given by \eqref{main} we have situated quantum Bayesian inference in the same formal language as that of its classical counterpart given by \eqref{bayes-amend}.
-We have also highlighted what we have found to be the most noteworthy (and interpretation-neutral) differences between these two levels of inference.
+By expressing the Petz Recovery map as a decomposition of matrices given by \eqref{main} we have situated quantum Bayesian inference in the same formal language as that of its classical counterpart given by \eqref{bayesstoch-amended}.
+We have also highlighted what we have found to be the most noteworthy (and interpretation-neutral) similarities and differences between these two theories when it comes to logical inference.